polywrap/documentation/docs/developers/create-as-web3api.md

 The `src/` folder is where you would write your schemas for GraphQL queries and mutations (in GraphQL, a "mutation" is a write operation).

-⭐ The `index.ts` file within the `mutation/` and `query/` is where we would write our AssemblyScript-based Web3APIs.
+⭐ The `index.ts` file within the `mutation/` and `query/` is where you would write your AssemblyScript-based Web3APIs.

 ### **`recipes/`**